ManukBASS/HireLatam-Test/README.md

 # Hire Latam: City Data Summarization 🌇

 This web project allows users to explore and compare demographic data for various cities in the United States.
-It utilizes the OpenDataSoft API to retrieve information on population, veterans, and median age.
+It utilizes the OpenDataSoft API to retrieve information on population, veterans, and median age, and uses the Unsplash API to fetch images that match the corresponding city.
+This project uses Chart.Js to create a doughnut shaped chart that compares the population of all the cities.

 ## Features

 - **City Data Visualization:** Displays detailed information about the population, number of veterans, and median age of the currently selected city.

+- **Image Display:** This project fetches images that match each individual city.
+It changes every time, so feel free to explore multiple images !

 - **Population Comparison:** Enables users to compare the population of all cities using a doughnut chart.